The Girl from Oslo (TV series): Synopsis

 Nadav (Daniel Litman), a musician who had served in a combat unit of the IDF, grew up in an ultra-Orthodox family, with his father being a rabbi.
 After he, his mother, and his younger sister (Shira Yosef) came out as secular, the father cut off all contact with them.
-At one of his performances, he meets Pia (Andrea Berntzsen), a young 24-year-old Norwegian tourist and medical student, who takes a liking to him and invites her to join him and his sister on vacation in Sinai.
+At one of his performances, he meets Pia (Andrea Berntzsen), a young 24-year-old Norwegian tourist and medical student, who takes a liking to him.
+He invites her to join him and his sister on vacation in Sinai.

 While on vacation in Sinai, the three are kidnapped by ISIS.
 In exchange for their lives, the terrorist organization demands the release of terrorists imprisoned in Israel and Norway.
 If the prisoners are not released, the hostages will be executed.
 The governments of Israel and Norway oppose a deal with ISIS.

-26 years earlier, in 1993, behind the scenes of the talks that led to the Oslo Accords, three people from different worlds met outside the negotiating rooms: Eric (Amos Tamam), a junior official in the Foreign Ministry who accompanied the Israeli delegation; Norwegian Alex Bakke (Anneke von der Lippe), an employee of the FAFO Foundation that conducted the talks; and Palestinian Leila (Raida Adon), who came as an interpreter with the Palestinian representatives.
-They spent most of their time waiting outside the conference room, and the initial hostility between the three turned into friendship, and even a charged love story was born between Alex and Eric.
+26 years earlier, in 1993, behind the scenes of the talks that led to the Oslo Accords, three people from different worlds met outside the negotiating rooms: Arik (Amos Tamam), a junior official in the Foreign Ministry who accompanied the Israeli delegation; Norwegian Alex Bakke (Anneke von der Lippe), an employee of the FAFO Foundation that conducted the talks; and Palestinian Layla (Raida Adon), who came as an interpreter with the Palestinian representatives.
+They spent most of their time waiting outside the conference room, and the initial hostility between the three turned into friendship, and even a charged love story was born between Alex and Arik.
 By the time the agreement was signed, each had returned to his own life and they had separated.
-Eric was not even aware that Alex was pregnant with his child, Pia.
+Arik was not even aware that Alex was pregnant with his child, Pia.
 Alex quickly married Carl (Anders Andersen) and hoped that her secret would not be revealed.

 In the meantime, the mother of the Israeli hostages sets up a protest tent in Jerusalem and tries to exert public pressure for their release.

 Although Karl was surprised by his daughter's visit to Israel, his mother understood the reason for it - Pia was flying out of a desire to meet her biological father.

-Driven mad with worry, Alex arrives in Israel and tells Eric, now the Israeli Minister of Intelligence, that the kidnapped Norwegian girl is actually his daughter.
-Now Eric will have to risk everything to save the daughter he never knew existed.
+Driven mad with worry, Alex arrives in Israel and tells Arik, now the Israeli Minister of Intelligence, that the kidnapped Norwegian girl is actually his daughter.
+Now Arik will have to risk everything to save the daughter he never knew existed.
 Far away, in Norway, Karl is trying to free the terrorist arrested in Norway in order to exchange him for the kidnapped girl, whom he has raised as his own.

-Alex, who realizes that the two men, Eric and Karl, are unable to save her daughter, discovers that one of the kidnappers is Leila's son.
+Alex, who realizes that the two men, Arik and Karl, are unable to save her daughter, discovers that one of the kidnappers is Layla's son.

-Years after the Oslo talks, the Eric/Alex/Leila trio meets again, this time to plan a complex operation to bring their children home.
+Years after the Oslo talks, the Arik/Alex/Layla trio meets again, this time to plan a complex operation to bring their children home.